Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/04-working-with-claims.md

 ## Using claims for authorization

 With claims, a user's identity is no longer a monolithic entity.
-For example, a user might have an email address, phone number, birthday, gender, etc. Maybe the user's IdP stores all of this information.
+For example, a user might have an email address, phone number, birthday, gender, etc. Maybe the user's IDP stores all of this information.
 But when you authenticate the user, you'll typically get a subset of these as claims.
 In this model, the user's identity is simply a bundle of claims.
 When you make authorization decisions about a user, you will look for particular sets of claims.
 In other words, the question "Can user X perform action Y" ultimately becomes "Does user X have claim Z".

 Here are some basic patterns for checking claims.